Measuring cosmic shear and birefringence using resolved radio sources: Conclusions

 Using data observed with the VLA and MERLIN array, we have measured the shear and rotation signals in the directions of 30 sources and used these estimates to place constraints on the correlation functions.
 We find that we can constrain the rotation signal to $<$$1^{\circ}$ with this number of sources.
 This level of constraint is already comparable with constraints from CMB obsevations.
 Future radio surveys, such as those conducted with the SKA, are expected to deliver a much larger number of higher signal-to-noise sources which should provide a detection of the shear signal, enabling the method to be used to constrain cosmology.
 We will also be provided with much tighter constraints on the rotation signal, and hence on cosmic birefringence.

-The estimate of a cosmological rotation signal was $-2.02^{\circ}\pm0.75^{\circ}$, where an emphasis should placed on the promising size of the error and not upon the magnitude of the estimated signal, since our correction for Faraday rotation was sub-optimal as it was applied to the rotation estimates.
-An optimal correction would be applied at the pixel scale.
-In future surveys, where a much greater level of constraint on the rotation signal is expected, the effects of Faraday rotation will become more problematic, and a map of the rotation measure across a source will be required.
+The estimate of a cosmological rotation signal was $-2.03^{\circ}\pm0.75^{\circ}$, where an emphasis should placed on the promising size of the error and not upon the magnitude of the estimated signal {since we do not include a correction for Faraday rotation.} In future surveys, where a much greater level of constraint on the rotation signal is expected, the effects of Faraday rotation will become more problematic, and a map of the rotation measure across a source will be required.
 However, assuming that the effects of Faraday rotation, and other systematics, can be successfully removed from estimates of the rotation, the level of constraining power on the rotation signal for our approach should be orders of magnitude greater than those currently available.

 A clear detection of the shear signal should be possible for future high-precision surveys, which will yield a large number of well resolved sources.
 One advantage of our approach is that the shear estimates require no assumptions to be made about the intrinsic source shapes.
 We are therefore insensitive to intrinsic alignment contamination.
 Also, the high resolution and depth of future surveys should provide many sources with a large number of effective pixels above the signal-to-noise threshold.
 This could potentially reduce the errors on the shear estimates to well below the level of irreducible shape noise inherent in traditional approaches to weak lensing.